front-commerce/developers.front-commerce.com/source/docs/reference/cli.md

 This command checks your translations and adds the missing one to `translations/[lang].json` in the root of your application.
 See [Translate what's in your components](/docs/advanced/theme/translations.html#Translate-what’s-in-your-components) for more information.

 If some translations are missing, the script will throw an error.
 This lets you ensure that everything is correctly translated in your CI.

+### Options:

+* `--ignore-build`: By default, this command will build your application to make sure that no translation is forgotten.
+However, if you've just run `front-commerce build`, this step is not necessary. `--ignore-build` option is what makes it possible not to build the application during the translation.